denismattos/Future-Expansion-Continued/README.md

 This continued version merely fixes syntax to comply with Unciv's latest updates.

 Sullien's mention of this in his original description is very subtle, so I believe it's worth pointing out: this mod is intended for use with the Gods & Kings ruleset.

+Future Expansion Continued is pretty much done! ✊🏻
+Many thanks to all of those who helped, played and/or cheered for it.
+You're all awesome and I – literally 😄 – couldn't have done it without you.
 ## Discord
 * Unciv's Discord server: [![Discord](https://img.shields.io/discord/586194543280390151?color=%237289DA&logo=discord&logoColor=%23FFFFFF)](https://discord.gg/bjrB4Xw)
     * Unciv's Discord's [mods channel](https://discord.com/channels/586194543280390151/1020322259094753360).